The many micro-jobs of the small agency designer

 When you think of the skills and day-to-day tasks of a graphic designer, much of it is stereotyped: drawing, Adobe Creative Suite, laying text out nicely on a page, brainstorming with post-it notes and giant notice boards whilst sitting on brightly coloured bean bags, making cups of tea… the list goes on.
-What people don’t always realise, however, is that agencies are extremely busy and demanding environments to work in, and when you’re part of a small work-force in particular, your job requirements go well beyond the work you do on screen.
+What people don’t always realise, however, is that a creative agency can be an extremely busy and demanding environment to work in, and when you’re part of a small work-force in particular, your job requirements go well beyond the work you do on screen.
 Some might call it multi-tasking, but I prefer to think of it as having a multitude of ‘micro-jobs,’ as each requires a very different set of skills from the others.
 Here are a few (that they don’t tell you about in college)…

 Psychology creeps in to every aspect of a designer’s job.
 From considering the user journey when designing a website to understanding the target audience for a piece of direct mail or a marketing campaign, you’re thinking about people.
 When you receive a brief that really doesn’t tell you very much at all, you have to draw on all your knowledge of the client to understand what they want.
 There’s also a degree of counselling involved – reassuring stressed clients that all is in hand, knowing when to step in and help a colleague who’s hit a wall on a project… Understanding the complexities of people is a key part of working as a designer.